-Aventis Crop Science Pty Ltd5 have submitted an application to ANZFA to vary Standard A18 to include all food products derived from glufosinate-ammonium tolerant and pollination controlled canola.
-The lines encompassed by this application are known commercially in Australia and New Zealand as LibertyLink® open pollinated and InVigor® hybrid canola.
+Aventis Crop Science Pty Ltd have submitted an application to ANZFA to vary Standard A18 to include all food products derived from glufosinate-ammonium tolerant and pollination controlled canola.
+The lines encompassed by this application are known commercially in North America as LibertyLink® open pollinated and InVigor® hybrid canola.

-Seven lines of canola (Brassica napus, B. rapa and crosses) have been genetically modified to confer tolerance to the broad spectrum herbicide, glufosinate-ammonium.
+Seven lines of canola (Brassica napus, B. rapa and crosses) have been genetically modified to confer tolerance to the broad-spectrum herbicide, glufosinate-ammonium.
 Five of these lines have been generated primarily for use in a hybrid seed production system by expressing one of two genes that enable control of pollen production, in conjunction with the herbicide tolerance trait.
 Two lines of open pollinated canola have been genetically modified with the herbicide tolerance trait only.
-Three traits may be contained within the genetically modified canola, however not all lines contain all the traits.
-The genes coding for the new traits are the bacterial genes bar (or pat), barnase and barstar.
+Three traits may be contained within an individual transformed canola line, however not all lines contain all the traits.
+The genes coding for the new traits are the bacterial genes bar (or pat), barnase, barstar and npt II.